Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: ROC and PR curves

 Precision-recall (PR) graphs plot precision on the y-axis and recall on the x-axis.
 In PR space a random classifier corresponds to the horizontal line \(y = \frac{P}{P+N} = \text{prevalence}\) where \(P\) is the number of positive cases and \(N\) is the number of negative cases.
-PR curves are sensitive to class skew while ROC curves are not.
+PR curves are sensitive to class skew (meaning one class occurs more than the other) while ROC curves are not.
 This is because inputs to the ROC curve, the true and false positive rates, only depend on the column sums of the confusion matrix.
 Precision depends on the row sum of true and false positives, so all else equal, it will decrease with decreasing prevalence.
 Insensitivity to skew has been described as both an advantage \citep{fawcett2006introduction} and disadvantage \citep{saito2015precision} of the ROC curve.

 Just like the AUROC, the AUPRC reduces a scoring classifier's performance to a single value, with larger values indicating better performance.
 Similar to the AUROC, the AUPRC can be interpreted as the classifier's average precision over the \([0,1]\) range of recall values. \citet{davis2006relationship} demonstrate that there is a one-to-one correspondence between empirical ROC and PR curves since they both chart a unique mapping from confusion matrices to points in ROC or PR space.
-They go on to show that the AUROC and AUPRC give the same model rankings when one model's curve ``dominates'' another.
+They go on to show that the AUROC and AUPRC give the same model rankings when one model's curve ``dominates'' another's.
 Informally, one curve dominates another if it lies above or equal to it across their domains.
 A dominating ROC curve will be northwest of the dominated curve, where its tpr is higher, its fpr is lower, or both.
 And a dominating PR curve will be northeast of a dominated curve, with higher precision, recall, or both across the entire domain.
 When there is no domination (when two curves cross) the AUROC and AUPRC can give different rankings.
 In cases of disagreement, the AUPRC favors classifiers with better performance in the early retrieval area, which is the region of low false positive rates in ROC space.

 Because it gives more weight to the early retrieval area, the precision-recall curve is often recommended for highly-skewed datasets.
 Yet the empirical PRC is an imprecise estimate of the true curve, especially for small sample sizes and with strong class imbalance \citep{brodersen2010binormal}.
 This raises the question of whether the advantages of the PRC are worth its cost in precision.
 Answering this question requires that we compare metrics measured on different scales.